Zhang Ziyi: Personal life

 Zhang obtained Hong Kong residency in 2007 through the Quality Migrant Admission Scheme for her contribution to the local film industry.
 She is an admirer and collector of the works of the Chinese contemporary artist Shen Jingdong.
-Politically, she is a member of the Chinese Communist Party-controlled China Zhi Gong Party.
+She is a member of the Chinese Communist Party-controlled China Zhi Gong Party.

 From 2004 to 2006, Zhang was in a relationship with Eric Fok Kai Shan, an heir of the Fok family in Hong Kong.
 Following this, Zhang entered into a relationship with Israeli American venture capitalist Aviv "Vivi" Nevo in 2007, which led to an engagement; however, the couple parted ways in 2010.
 From late 2011 to 2013, Zhang was in a relationship with Chinese host Sa Beining.

-In May 2015, Zhang married Chinese rock musician Wang Feng.
+Zhang began dating Chinese rock musician Wang Feng from mid-2013 and married him in May 2015, despite strong opposition from her elder brother Zhang Zinan.
 They have two children: a daughter (born December 2015) and a son (born January 2020), both born in the United States.
 On 23 October 2023, Zhang and Wang announced their divorce on Weibo.

-Controversy

-Ink Gate
+According to Zhuo Wei, Zhang's marriage broke down after her brother discovered Wang's affair.

+Defamation and donation controversy

+Defamation cases

-In December 2009, an Omega ad featuring Zhang near her home at the Park Hyatt residence in Beijing was splashed with black ink.
-In January 2010, Zhao Xinyu, a socialite and daughter-in-law of Ye Jianying, contacted the tabloid magazine Total Entertainment and claimed the ink-splashing had stemmed from Zhang's affair with real estate tycoon Yu Guoxiang.
-According to Zhao, she introduced Zhang, then engaged to Aviv "Vivi" Nevo, to Yu, who later started an affair with the actress and gave her 200 million yuan ($25 million) in jewels and artworks as gifts.
-When Yu's wife discovered the extramarital affair, Zhang believed that Zhao tipped her off.
-Zhao claimed the ink-splashing was orchestrated by her friend, unbeknownst to her, after the friend witnessed Zhang's elder brother, Zinan, threatening her over the phone.
-Zhao also claimed that Zhang had split up with Vivi due to disputes over the prenuptial agreement.
+In December 2009, an Omega ad featuring Zhang near her home in Beijing was splashed with black ink.
+A month later, Zhao Xinyu, socialite and daughter-in-law of military leader Ye Jianying, contacted the tabloid magazine Total Entertainment and claimed the ink-splashing had stemmed from Zhang's affair with real estate tycoon Yu Guoxiang.
 Zhang sued Total Entertainment for defamation the day after the magazine report and Vivi issued a statement supporting Zhang.
 In July, the owner of the magazine settled the case with Zhang and issued an apology.
 In August, the magazine was shut down.